 He stopped his steps when she stood up, she turned around her eyes met his.
 Lozen stopped dead in her tracks, she looked down and fiddled with the pieces of string hanging from her tattered jean shorts he watched the minute she decided to fight her own weakness, she dropped her hand from the threads of her shorts, her shoulders went back and she turned away from him staring out at the ocean.

-Kingston felt the daggers pierce his heart the minute she turned her back on him, he took the last few steps till he came up standing next to her, he stood taller than her but he looked down at her, he could see her splendidly long lashes, her light blue-purple eyes, her high cheekbones and plump almost swollen lips her raven black hair covered over her left eye.
+Kingston felt the daggers pierce his heart the minute she turned her back on him.
+He took the last few steps till he came up standing next to her, standing taller than her but he looked down at Lozen.
+Kingston could see her splendidly long lashes, her light blue-purple eyes, her high cheekbones and plump almost swollen lips her raven black hair covered over her left eye.
 Kingston took in every inch of her face setting it to memory he stared at her.
-Lozen still had the ability to take his breath away she was the most beautiful woman he had ever seen.
+Lozen still could take his breath away she was the most beautiful woman he had ever seen.